cedric05/dothttp-docs/docs/extension-usage.md

 For more information on properties visit [here](./varibles.md)

-### Dothttp Properties json file
+### Dothttp Environment json file

 Properties are volatile and defined for particular file. dothttp provides setting properties via defining environment. (create `.dothttp.json` file)

 ![check here](/img/extension-environmment-showcase.jpg).

-Each key in that json provides seperate environment (define multiple properties for each key).
+Each Top Level key in that json file creates seperate environment and all second level keys are propertys for that specific ennvironemt.

 1. Enable a Particualr Environment (section of properties defined in `.dothttp.json`)
 2. Disable a Particualr Environment
 3. Disable All Environments

+### Configure

+In the Dothttp Notebook, the top `configure` option allows for the customization of the `.dothttp.json` file.

 ### History

 Users can view list of past requests made. (seperated by day to day.)

 ![check here](/img/dothttp-history.jpg).

 ### Restart